 It’s an old sports adage that “the best defense is a good offense.”
 As such, the best way to treat your baby’s sunburn is to stop it from happening to begin with!
-Follow these three simple steps to prevent your baby’s skin from getting burned by the sun.
+Follow these simple steps to prevent your baby’s skin from getting burned by the sun.

 Avoid Direct Sunlight

 The first and most crucial step in baby sunburn prevention is avoiding too much time in direct sunlight.
 This doesn’t mean you should be afraid of sunlight and completely avoid taking your little one outside on sunny days.

 Just be sure to limit the amount of time your baby spends in direct sunshine.

 Try to find shady places to enjoy the outdoors, or bring the shade with you in the form of a parasol or umbrella.
 It should be noted the sun’s UV rays are the strongest between 10:00 a.m. and 4:00 p.m., so be extra careful during those hours.